Francis McWilliams: Life and career

 In 2015, he was disqualified from driving for 12 months, after being caught over the drink-driving limit outside the Bank of England at 2:30am in his 2.7-litre Jaguar XF.
 He was 89 at the time.

 McWilliams died on 31 August 2022, at the age of 96.
+He is survived by his wife and two sons, one of whom is the economic consultant Douglas McWilliams.